Gradiometric flux qubits with tunable gap: Introduction

-In order to overcome the drawback of fixed minimum energy splitting $\hbar\Delta$ in superconducting flux qubits, Orlando {\it et al.} \cite{Orlando:1999} proposed a modified flux qubit design, which subsequently has been implemented by Paauw {\it et al.} \cite{Paauw:2009} and meanwhile successfully used in several experiments \cite{Fedorov:2010, Poletto:2009, Fedorov:2011, Gustavsson:2011, Zhu:2011a}.
+In order to overcome the drawback of fixed minimum energy splitting $\hbar\Delta$ in superconducting flux qubits, Orlando {\it et al.} \cite{Orlando:1999} proposed a modified flux qubit design, which subsequently has been implemented by Paauw {\it et al.} \cite{Paauw:2009} and meanwhile successfully used in several experiments, either in gradiometric \cite{Paauw:2009, Fedorov:2010, Fedorov:2011} or non-gradiometric design \cite{Zhu:2010, Poletto:2009, Gustavsson:2011, Zhu:2011a}.
 In this \emph{tunable-gap} flux qubit one of the Josephson junctions, the so-called $\alpha$-junction, is replaced by a small loop with two Josephson junctions.
 This dc superconducting quantum interference device (SQUID) acts as a junction whose critical current can be controlled by the flux threading the SQUID loop.
 As a consequence, also the qubit gap $\Delta$ can be tuned in such a configuration.
 The additional control allows for a fast variation of the qubit transition frequency $\omega_{\rm q}$, while operating the flux qubit at its symmetry point where the coherence properties are optimum \cite{Fedorov:2010, Paauw:2009, Fedorov:2011}.
 In this article, we report on the fabrication and systematic study of tunable-gap gradiometric flux qubits, following the design proposed in \cite{Paauw:2009}.
+We emphasize that the combination of gradiometric design and tunable gap is especially suitable for the experimental realization of exciting proposals \cite{Porras:2012}.
 We show that the energy splitting at the symmetry point can be varied in a controlled way between values close to zero and $\Delta/2\pi > 10$\,GHz.
 In particular, our analysis extends to the case of multiple flux quanta trapped in the gradiometer loop.
-In this way, we obtain detailed insight into the tuning mechanism.
+In this way, we obtain detailed insight into important design parameters and into the tuning mechanism.
 In section~\ref{section_flux_qubit}, we first introduce the foundations of fixed-gap and tunable-gap flux qubits required for the analysis of the experimental data.
 In particular, we discuss the possibility of flux-biasing gradiometric flux qubits at the symmetry point by freezing in an odd number of flux quanta during cool-down and the effect of the significant kinetic inductance of the narrow superconducting lines of the qubit loop.
 After briefly introducing the experimental techniques in section~\ref{section_techniques}, we present the experimental data and their analysis in section~\ref{section_results} before concluding with a brief summary in section~\ref{section_summary}.